Trade, export, import, mexico

 Import and Export in Chile: Understand International Trade Requirements

 As one of the most developed countries in Latin America, Chile surges ahead in economic strength and technology adoption.
-It’s considered by many as the gateway to the region.
-Businesses looking to import and export from Chile are in the prime position to trade with the rest of the region and Chile’s other key partners.
+Setting up a company in Chile can be seen as the gateway to the wider region.
+Businesses looking to import and export in Chile are in the prime position to trade with the rest of the region and other key partners, for example in cross-Pacific routes.

 Why import and export in Chile?